Gauntlet173/F19Law599CodingTheLaw/syllabus.md

 Discussion Topic: 	The Professional Duty of Technical Competence
 Tool Survey: 		Natural Language Processing (LexNLP)
 Technical Learning:	Assignment 9
-Project: 		Design Specifications due by the end of this class.

 ### Class 10 - November 15, 2019